Apollo4 SoC Family from Ambiq Redefines “Ultra-low Power” in Battery-Powered, Intelligent Endpoint IoT Devices featuring Always-on Voice-Processing

 Austin, TX – September 14, 2020

-Ambiq, a technology leader recognized in ultra-low power microcontrollers (MCU), System-on-Chips (SoC), and Real-time Clocks (RTC), is introducing the new Ambiq Apollo4 SoC family.
-The Apollo4 SoC family is the fourth generation system processor solution built upon Ambiq’s proprietary Subthreshold Power-Optimized Technology (SPOT) platform.
+Ambiq, a technology leader recognized in ultra-low power system on chips (SoCs) and real-time clocks (RTCs), is introducing the new Ambiq Apollo4 SoC family.
+The Apollo4 SoC family is the fourth generation system processor solution built upon Ambiq’s proprietary Subthreshold Power-Optimized Technology (SPOT®) platform.
 The Apollo4’s complete hardware and software solution enables the battery-powered endpoint devices of tomorrow to achieve a higher level of intelligence without sacrificing battery life.
 The Apollo4 enables manufacturers to create leading-edge endpoint devices leveraging the unique SPOT platform with Ambiq’s easy-to-use, rich peripheral set.
-The Apollo4 is available now with CSP and BGA offerings, as well as an Apollo4 Blue with Bluetooth® LE.
+The Apollo4 is available now with CSP and BGA offerings, as well as an Apollo4 Blue with Bluetooth Low Energy .

 The Apollo4 is purpose-built to serve as both an application processor and a coprocessor for battery-powered endpoint devices, including smartwatches, children’s watches, fitness bands, animal trackers, far-field voice remotes, predictive health and maintenance devices, smart security devices, and smart home devices.